mrauter1/git2txt/README.md

 # End of file: folder/file.json
 ````

-This format helps provide syntax-highlighted code blocks, making it much easier for LLMs to understand your code.

-## Tips for Using with LLMs

-- **Tree Representation**: The directory tree provides context to the LLM on the project structure, making it easier to understand relationships between files.
-- **RAG Prompting**: Use the `RAG prompt example.txt` file to guide LLMs on how to interpret and work with your extracted code.

 ## Contributing

 Feel free to contribute to the project by opening an issue or submitting a pull request.
 We welcome feedback and suggestions to improve **Git2Text**!